conda/conda-build/docs/source/concepts/channels.rst

 There are several ways to resolve this issue.

 #.
-Use the url of the desired channel:
+Use the URL of the desired channel:

     .. code-block:: bash